Benit1/Networks-final-project/README.md

 # Networks-final-project
-In this project I created 4 servers : DHCP server , DNS server , APP server , HTTP redirect server , and a client in Python.
+In this project we created 4 servers : DHCP server , DNS server , APP server , HTTP redirect server , and a client in Python.

 The client is sending a discover packet in broadcast and the DHCP server I created responses with offer packet, the client sends a request packet and the server send an ack packet with the clients IP and the IP of the DNS server I created.